 But the experience of tapas is where this food really ignites Spanish culture.

-While its origins date back to Roman times, tapas, as we know today, was first coined by Spanish innkeepers in 18th century Spain.
+While their origins date back to Roman times, tapas, as we know them today, were first coined by Spanish innkeepers in 18th-century Spain.

 With travelers passing through and staying at their inns, the innkeepers wanted to offer them food.

 However, few of them could write or communicate in different languages.